dativebase/dativerf/docs/design.rst

   - Allow for some manual control over this.
 For example, a user could hold command when clicking the "Forms" tab or a navigation button to ignore the cache.
+  - This applies to other OLD resources also, not just forms.
+For example, the OLD's application-settings cache needs to be invalidated also.

 - It should be possible to manage authentication more easily in DativeRF.